ibexa/documentation-developer/docs/content_management/locations.md

 ![Location visibility](content_management_visibility.png "Location visibility")

 Once a Content item is published, it cannot be un-published.
-When the Location of a Content item is hidden, the system will not display it on the website front by default.
+When the Location of a Content item is hidden, the system will not display it on the website.

 !!! caution "Visibility and permissions"